beetlepig/argon-one-v2-services/README.md

 ## Configuration file

 The services use a YAML file to get the configuration options.
 All the configuration is done by editing the `argon_services_config.yaml` file.

+Once installed, you can change the configuration by editing the config file previously copied to your system.

+    sudo nano /etc/argonone/argon_services_config.yaml

+Then, you can restart the systemd services to apply the changes (or you can reboot the system).

+    sudo systemctl restart argon_fan.service

+    sudo systemctl restart argon_shutdown_button.service

 ## **Fan configuration**